pfsense/docs/source/wireless/should-i-use-pfsense-as-my-access-point.rst

 There is the possibility of finding incompatible devices with any access point.
 FreeBSD is no exception and it can be more common with FreeBSD than other access points.
-Using a pfSense device an access point can work quite well with the right card and configuration.
+Using a pfSense device as an access point can work quite well with the right card and configuration.

 In general, we still recommend